totalspectrum/spin2cpp/doc/basic.md

 ```
 `x^y` means `x` raised to the power `y`.
 The result is always a floating point value, and is evaluated using floating point arithmetic.

-#### Logical operators
+#### Bitwise logical operators

-All of the logical operators work only on integers.
+All of the bitwise logical operators work only on integers.
 If given a float argument, the float will be converted to a signed 32 bit integer before the operator is applied.

 `a and b` is the bitwise and of `a` and `b`.